RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Windows RPCS3 does not ship with an installer but rather as a zip file that contains all the application files.
 You will need to unzip the content and manually add that directory to your environment Path variable so that ES-DE will be able to find the emulator binary rpcs3.exe.

+On Linux RPCS3 is shipped as a Snap package, Flatpak package or AppImage.
+If installed as a Snap or Flatpak or if built from source code, ES-DE should be able to easily locate the emulator binary.

-On Linux RPCS3 is only shipped as an AppImage which is a bit problematic as there are no standard directories where these files are located.
+But if using the AppImage it's a bit problematic as there are no standard directories where these files are located.

 What ES-DE will do is to look for _rpcs3.AppImage_ in the system PATH as well as in the following locations: